ankush-anonymous/headout-assignment/README.md

 A simple and intuitive product review system that allows users to submit product reviews with ratings (NPS - Net Promoter Score).
 The application collects user feedback, including product selection, rating (1-10 stars), and review text.
 All submissions are sent to a proxy server for processing.

+## Navigation

+- **/** (Index): Contains a table with links redirecting to other sections of the application
+- **/feedback**: Features the main feedback form where users can submit product reviews
+- **/rawdata**: Provides an API request interface to view and analyze submitted feedback data

 ## Features

 - Star rating system (1-10)